BetonQuest/BetonQuest/docs/API/Obtaining-API.md

 To obtain the API or a part of the API there are currently two ways, the new way and the legacy way.

-## Obtaining the API (new way)
+## Obtaining the API
-!!! note "New way"
+!!! note "New method"
     The new way is the recommended way to get the redesigned parts of the API.
     It is not yet available for all parts of the API, but will be in the future.

 The new API is designed to be modular and extensible.
-To obtain a module of the API you use the `org.bukkit.plugin.ServiceManager`.
+To obtain a module of the API you use the `org.bukkit.plugin.ServicesManager`.
-The `ServiceManager` is Bukkit API that allows plugins to provide services to other plugins:
+The `ServicesManager` is Bukkit API that allows plugins to provide services to other plugins:

 ``` Java title="Get a module"
 BetonQuestLoggerFactory loggerFactory = getServer().getServicesManager().load(BetonQuestLoggerFactory.class);